Ricardo Rodríguez-Pace

 Rodriguez made his first appearance in Davis Cup in February 2012, in the tie played in Caracas against Puerto Rico, for the first round of America's group II.
 Rodriguez won 6 singles in a row, breaking the previous record of most singles wins without losing held by Isaias Pimentel (3-0).
 In the 2013 campaign, Rodriguez went undefeated to take Venezuela into America's group I, winning 4 singles in 3 ties (Guatemala, Peru, El Salvador).
 Rodriguez continued playing Davis Cup helping Venezuela to reach 3 consecutive America's group II finals, after the relegation of the 2014 Davis Cup campaign.
 In February 2018, Rodriguez breaks the record of most singles victories in the history of Venezuela's Davis Cup, by beating the player number 1 of Guatemala Christofer Diaz with scores of (4-6, 6–3, 6-0) and clinching the last point to win the tie.
 Later that year he added one more victory to consolidate his Davis Cup performance against Uruguay.

 As a singles player, Rodriguez has combined his participations between the Challenger Tour and the Futures Tour.
-Combined, he has a positive record of 317-196 (W-L), with a total of 10 titles in three different continents, making him the best ranked player of Venezuela in the past 6 years.
+At Challenger Level, he twice reached the Round of 16; in Milan (2013, d.
+Marsel Ilhan) and Portoroz (2014, d.
+Steven Diez).
+Combined, he had a positive record of 317-196 (W-L), with a total of 11 titles in three different continents, which made him the best ranked player of Venezuela in 2020.

-Mainly focused in singles, as a doubles player Rodriguez won 6 doubles titles with four different partners, reaching his highest doubles ranking in October 2016 of 670 in the world.

-As a junior, Rodriguez got his highest ranking of Number 10 in the world (January 2010) where he competed in two Grand Slams (Roland Garros and US Open), one Grade A (Copa Gerdau, Brazil) reaching to semifinals, and became the first Venezuelan in the history to play a Youth Olympic Games (Singapore 2010) where amongst with his partner from Paraguay Diego Galeano, lost the match for the bronze medal.